euronovate/ENMobileSDK-Android/ENPdfMiddleware/readme.md

 ### ENPdfMiddleware Actions

+**extractPdfStrctureModel**: by this method you can obtain pdfContainer.
+You have to pass document in byteArray or if document is remote (guid) you have to pass too `Document`
 ```kotlin
 ENPdfMiddleware.getInstance().extractPdfStructureModel(document: ByteArray): PdfContainer
 ```

-By this method you can obtain pdfContainer.
-You have to pass document in byteArray or if document is remote (guid) you have to pass too `Document`
+**extractPdfStructureModel remote**:

+`Document` is a class obtain from softserver `document/find` or `document/download`

 ```kotlin
 ENPdfMiddleware.getInstance().extractPdfStructureModel(document: ByteArray,remoteDocument: Document): PdfContainer
 ```

-`Document` is a class obtain from softserver `document/find` or `document/download`

-`PdfContainer` is an aggregator of all document information.
+return `PdfContainer` is an aggregator of all document information.
 You can pass it directly to viewer

 ### ENPdfMiddlewareException